Assessment and diagnosis

 · LA 20 sec = look around 20 sec.

 These are just to give you some idea; it may be best if you figure out your own codes.
 You use codes to increase your head up observing time, the observation sheet does not have to be lovely and neat.
 Mine are only really decipherable by me, but I get a lot of head up observing time.
-Here is a fun example to give you an idea of what part of an observation note might look like.

 This observation technique will allow you to be very scientific.
 You will for instance be able to say that when a child is offered a pencil and paper task they will be off task for so many minutes in a 20 minute observation.
 You will be able to include in your report the noises the child made or the number and amount of time they spent wandering around the classroom.
 You will be able to baseline the most used off task behavior and use this as the data to measure any improvements against.
 When you look at the observation as a whole in a quiet moment you may see patterns.